RyanLu32/sHINGE/README.md

 # sHINGE (Schema-aware Hyper-relational Knowledge Graph Embedding)

 **sHINGE** is a schema-aware hyper-relational KG embedding model, which directly learns from both hyper-relational facts and their corresponding schema information in a KG. sHINGE captures not only the primary structural information of the KG encoded in the triplets and their associated key-value pairs, but also the schema information encoded by entity-typed triplets and their associated entity-typed key-value pairs.
-Please see the details in our paper below:

 # How to run the code